Sergiyev Posad: Culture

 The Russian wooden toys, matryoshkas, were invented there by an artist Sergey Malyutin, and are now displayed in the Toy Museum.
 There are over 800 exhibits from the 11-21st century, including artifacts from other countries.

-Because of the town’s deep-rooted focus on art and music, it has many schools for children, who are enrolled between the ages of 6–8 years old.
+The town has deep-rooted focus on art and music and has many schools for children, who are enrolled between 6–8 years old.

-In addition, it is home to many such as which has been mentioned in War and Peace, Yuri Gagarin Palace of Culture which is a Russian Heritage Building.
+It is home to the Yuri Gagarin Palace of Culture, a Russian Heritage Building.

 Economy and transportation

 Tourism associated with the Golden Ring plays a role in the regional economy.
 There is an important toy factory and Zagorsk Optical-Mechanical Plant.

 The Moscow–Yaroslavl railway and highway pass through the town.
 Sergiyev Posad Bus Terminal is located in the city.